component-driven/component-driven-development/src/exercises/2-5-Context/Readme.md

 </>;
 ```

 The most tricky part here is the provider.
-For simplicity we’ll only support one dialog at a time, and a new modal will kill a dialog that’s already open:
+For simplicity, we’ll only allow one dialog at a time.
+So every time a new dialog is about to show, will close currently open dialog:

 ```jsx static
 export const DialogContext = React.createContext({});